 This mushroom goes by several names, including black Chinese mushroom, black fungus, and tree ear fungus, to name a few.
 In Chinese cooking, it is also sometimes referred to as black treasure.
 It is sold fresh and (more often) dried, and is added to stir-fries and soups.
 Cloud ear fungus is a bit more expensive than shiitake (black) mushrooms.

-Cloud ear is often confused with wood ear, a distant relative of the cloud ear fungus that also grows on trees.
-While cloud ear is smaller and more tender, the two types of fungi can generally be used interchangeably.
+Cloud ear is often confused with wood ear (Auricularia auricula-judae), a related fungus that also grows on trees.
+They are both dark-colored and shaped like an ear.
+Cloud ear is smaller and more tender than the wood ear mushroom, but the two types of fungi can generally be used interchangeably.

-Recipes Using Cloud Ear
+Cloud Ear Uses

 If using dried cloud ear, the mushroom needs to soak in warm water for at least 15 minutes; it will puff up to several times its normal size.
 The fungus should then be rinsed and the stem trimmed where it was attached to the wood of the tree.
 Fresh cloud ear should be wiped clean, with the stem trimmed, before adding to recipes.